SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I believe it's good to keep in mind the merits and demerits of alternate policies while implementing a particular policy.

-The claims will be in **bold**, and the reasons will be in white bullet points.
-But first let me talk about the guiding values which are the basis for all the claims here (what we prioritized in our decisions).
+The claims will be in **bold** and the reasons will be in bullet points.
 Alternate systems conceptualized or once followed will be in _italics_.

 **My whole yap isn't to say, "This is what you _should_ follow", but rather to just explain the frontier of my knowledge and lay out my case, hoping that you can overcome limitations, expand the frontier, and make better systems.**

+Before we get to the policies, let me first talk about the guiding values which are the basis for all the claims here (what we prioritized in our decisions).

 # Table of Contents
 I. [Guiding Principles](#guiding-principles)